shun-yo/Spaniel/README.md

 -------
 Spaniel is a plugin for [PANDA](https://github.com/panda-re/panda).

-By specifying filename which are touched by attacker, spaiel can trace every instructions which handled or potentially handled by malware.
-These automated analysis are based on taint analysis.
+By specifying the filenames that are compromised by an attacker, spaniel can trace every instruction which is (potentially) handled by a malware.
+These automated analyses are based on taint analysis

-I used `taint2`, `osi_linux`, `osi` which are plugins default-installed in PANDA for utilizing taint analysis and introspection functions.
+I used `taint2`, `osi_linux`, `osi` which are plugins for taint analysis and introspection functions that are default-installed in PANDA.

 Arguments
 ---------
-These argument names are inspired from `file_taint` a default-installed plugins of [PANDA](https://github.com/panda-re/panda)
+The arguments names are derived from `file_taint` a default-installed plugin of [PANDA](https://github.com/panda-re/panda).

-* `filename`: string, filename we want to monitor and analysis read data using taint analysis.
+* `filename`: string, filename we want to monitor and analyze by using taint analysis.
-* `file_taint`: boolean, Enable tainting data opend from file specified in "filename"
+* `file_taint`: boolean, Enable taint analysis on data.

 Dependencies
 ------------
-I modified some codes in [PANDA](https://github.com/panda-re/panda) for inserting some rr callbacking functions to handle packet received and/or send in e1000 network driver.
+I modified the source code of [PANDA](https://github.com/panda-re/panda) by inserting rr callback functions to handle received and/or sent packets in e1000 network driver.

 Use case
 -------

-We Analyzed file exfiltration, left one is attacker(Kali linux) , right one is victim(Debian on Qemu).
+Data exfiltration analysis: on the left we have the attacker (Kali Linux), on the right, the victim (Debian on QEMU).

 ![Record file exfiltration by attacker](docs/images/exfiltration_cat.png)

 We want to analyze malcious processing applied to 'passwd'

 	$PANDA_PATH/i386-softmmu/qemu-system-i386 -m 128 -replay meterbind_cat_1211_4  -os linux-32 -panda osi\
     -panda osi_linux:kconf_group=debian-3.2.81-686-pae:32  -panda syscalls2:profile=linux_x86 \
     -panda spaniel:filename=passwd,file_taint,last_tainted_rr=3194324

-And you will see this dot script in this plugin's(spaniel's) output.
+And you will see this dot script in spaniel's output:

     digraph taintgraph {
         "/etc/passwd"[shape=note];